moorepants/learn-multibody-dynamics/mass.rst

 .. todo:: Add the rigid body form of the inertia vector.

-This vector describes the sum of each mass's contirubtion to the mass distribution of the set about a line that is parallel to :math:`\hat{n}_a` and passes through :math:`O`.
+This vector describes the sum of each mass's contribution to the mass distribution of the set about a line that is parallel to :math:`\hat{n}_a` and passes through :math:`O`.
 Figure :numref:`fig-mass-inertia-vector` shows a visual representation of this vector for a single particle :math:`P` with mass